handytech123/HandyTech_Web/replit.md

-✓ **Project Gallery Removed**: Completely removed project gallery section from main page per user request ✓ **Services Section Restored**: Restored main three-tier services section to homepage ✓ **Footer Services Updated**: Replaced IT services in footer with relevant handyman services ✓ **About Page Created**: Added dedicated About page (/about) with professional content and navigation from main page
+✓ **Project Gallery Removed**: Completely removed project gallery section from main page per user request ✓ **Services Section Restored**: Restored main three-tier services section to homepage ✓ **Footer Services Updated**: Replaced IT services in footer with relevant handyman services ✓ **Customer Portal Removed**: Eliminated customer portal from navigation - not needed for handyman business model ✓ **About Page Created**: Added dedicated About page (/about) with professional content and navigation from main page

 ## System Architecture